 The different Wise Owl courses for VBA explained

-We've split our introductory VBA training courses into Excel macros and Access Visual Basic, but our advanced VBA course also applies to Word, PowerPoint and other MS Office applications.
+We've split our introductory VBA training courses into a two-day Excel macros course and a two-day advanced VBA course (the latter also applies to Word, PowerPoint and other MS Office applications).
 We also offer a three-day fast-track VBA course.

 This page gives an idea of what you'll learn on our VBA courses, but you can see far more at our main VBA training courses page.